-We looked at many hotels in Langkawi and of course you can go to the ultimate luxury resorts or simple hostels.
+We looked at many hotels in Langkawi and of course, you can go to the ultimate luxury resorts or simple hostels.
 However, if you want to have a luxury feel but at affordable rates, then we highly recommend the Berjaya Langkawi Resort.

 Like in the Maldives, you can even have your own villa on the water!
 The hotel is surrounded by nature, where you can observe all sorts of cute animals such as the Dusky leaf monkey.

 The hotel also has its own private beach and 3 different restaurants.
-Berjaya Resort is located very near the Cable Car to see the Skybridge, pretty much walking distance.
+Berjaya Resort is located very near the Cable Car to see the Skybridge, pretty much within walking distance.
 Which is also very convenient.

 The Danna (Colonial experience mixed with ultimate luxury)

-The service is also top notch!
+The service is also top-notch!
 The breakfast buffet was one of the best we ate in Asia!

 All and all our experience at The Danna was outstanding!

-Parkroyal Langkawi (perfect for family)
+Parkroyal Langkawi (perfect for a family)

 Another awesome hotel in Langkawi is the PARKROYAL, right by the beach in Cenang.
 This hotel offers amazing amenities and the view from the room is simply breathtaking.